Poetics of Place

 In conversation with TALC STUDIO

-Anastasia and Taylor, the quietly magnetic duo behind TALC STUDIO, have an unusually cinematic way of looking at landscape.
-Based in California, their work resists the expected visual rhythms of West Coast design sun, succulents, and showy formality in favour of something more elliptical, more tender.
+Anastasia and Taylor, the duo behind TALC STUDIO, have a distinctly cinematic way of approaching landscape.
+With a studio based in California, their work resists the expected visual rhythms of West Coast design—sun, succulents, and showy formality—in favor of something more elliptical, more tender.
 A garden, in their hands, becomes a vessel for memory, a stage for slow gestures, and a way of thinking about space that is as literary as it is lived-in.

 ○